Official Manual

 The Haunting

 Look at your Shadow.
-For each ghost in your Shadow (Walls do not cause Burn), burn 1 card from the top of your Candle (place it face up on top of The Dark).
 The Haunting phase can be skipped if you invoke the Ace (Reprieve) at the start of your turn: play the Ace to skip Burning this turn, then Draw and perform the Ritual as normal.

 The Draw